11 Best Universal Studios Japan Rides for Adults

 For example, from Namba Station take the Hanshin Namba Line to Nishikujo then change there for Universal City Station.

-This will cost about 370 yen and you can use your ICOCA card which is the easiest way to pay for transport in Osaka.
+You can use your ICOCA or SUICA card which is the easiest way to pay for transport in Osaka.

 You can use Google Maps or Navitime to find the route from your nearest station.